clemsonMakerspace/admin/meeting-minutes/2017-11-08_team_meeting.md

     - Sheet of paper and pencil in each cabinet containing filament and simply mark when you took a box?
       - Then someone be accountable for looking at those sheets each day/week and log them in the Drive
     - Just be accountable for marking it in the Google Drive inventory sheet when you take a box?
 (Show my example)
+    - QR or NFC code on each box or in the cabinets that links you to the drive?
 - Laser Cutter filter inventory conducted 10/27
   - Pre-filters: 0
   - HEPA filter: 1